RijulBhardwaj/Data_Analysis_Agent/README.md

              An agent that can access and use the LLM.
          """

-         # Create an OpenAI object.
          llm = OpenAI(openai_api_key=API_KEY)

-         # Read the CSV file into a Pandas DataFrame.
          df = pd.read_csv(filename)

-         # Create a Pandas DataFrame agent.
          return create_pandas_dataframe_agent(llm, df, verbose=False)
      ```